Autobianchi A111: Launch, updates and demise

 The Autobianchi A111 was introduced in April 1969, and deliveries began in May.

 The interior, seating four or five, was rather well-appointed, with a genuine wood fascia on the dashboard, individual sliding and reclining front seats, fully carpeted floor, and cloth, cloth-and-leatherette or full leatherette upholstery.

 Autobianchi advertised a top speed of 155 km/h.

 A lightly revised A111 was introduced at the 52nd Turin Motor Show in October/November 1970.
-A distinguishing feature of these "series 2" cars were double-stacked tail lamps, of the same design seen on the original A111.
+A distinguishing feature of these "series 2" cars were double-stacked tail lamps, using two the same design seen on the initial model.
 New bumpers gained rubbing strips but dispensed with the over-riders (bringing overall length to less than four metres), there was new model badging on the tail, and the interior was partly redesigned, including a new centre console and a shorter gear shifter.

 As the 1970s progressed, Fiat has introduced an increasing number of FWD cars under its own brand, and thus the Autobianchis became redundant.
 The last A111 left the production line in 1972, making the total number produced 56,984.
 The A111 remained without a direct replacement within the Autobianchi range, and thus the brand was reduced to a single model—the A112 upmarket supermini and its successor the Y10, the last car to bear the Autobianchi badge.

+Competition

+The A111 did not see much competition and there was no factory effort, but some privateers chose to rally the car.
+One was entered in the 1970 Monte Carlo Rally, where Federico Confalioneri and co-driver Adolfo Pasta retired.